m-slezak/hydrapp/readme.md

 ## Water counter

-Count how many glass of water per day you drink.
+Count how many glasses of water you drin per day.